Royal Albert Hall: 1800s

-In the concert that followed, the Hall's acoustic problems immediately became apparent.
+The composer, organist, and choir conductor William Carter founded and directed a choir specifically for the opening of Royal Albert Hall.
+In the concert that followed, the hall's acoustic problems immediately became apparent.
 Engineers first tried to remove the strong echo by suspending a canvas awning below the dome.
-This helped and also sheltered concert-goers from the sun, but the problem was not solved: it used to be jokingly said the Hall was "the only place where a British composer could be sure of hearing his work twice".
+This helped and also sheltered concert-goers from the sun, but the problem was not solved: it used to be jokingly said the hall was "the only place where a British composer could be sure of hearing his work twice".

 In July 1871, French organist Camille Saint-Saëns performed Church Scene from Faust by Charles Gounod; The Orchestra described his performance as "an exceptional and distinguished performer ... the effect was most marvellous."

-Initially lit by gas, the Hall contained a special system by which thousands of gas jets were lit within ten seconds.
-Though it was demonstrated as early as 1873 in the Hall, full electric lighting was not installed until 1888.
+Initially lit by gas, the hall contained a special system by which thousands of gas jets were lit within ten seconds.
+Though it was demonstrated as early as 1873 in the hall, full electric lighting was not installed until 1888.
 During an early trial when a partial installation was made, one disgruntled patron wrote to The Times, declaring it to be "a very ghastly and unpleasant innovation".

 In May 1877, Richard Wagner himself conducted the first half of each of the eight concerts which made up the Grand Wagner Festival.
 After his turn with the baton, he handed it over to conductor Hans Richter and sat in a large armchair on the corner of the stage for the rest of each concert.
 Wagner's wife Cosima, the daughter of Hungarian virtuoso pianist and composer Franz Liszt, was among the audience.

-The Wine Society was founded at the Hall on 4 August 1874, after large quantities of cask wine were found in the cellars.
+The Wine Society was founded at the hall on 4 August 1874, after large quantities of cask wine were found in the cellars.
 A series of lunches were held to publicise the wines, and General Henry Scott proposed a co-operative company to buy and sell wines.